brisbane-ptal/explorer/methodology.md

 | Bus stops | 400m |
 | KittyCat stops | 400m |

+**Distance calculation methodology:**
+- Distances are calculated using Euclidean (straight-line) distance with a network multiplier
+- Standard pedestrian routes: Euclidean distance × 1.3 (accounts for indirect paths, crossings, corners)
+- River crossings: Euclidean distance × 3.0 (penalizes routes crossing the Brisbane River where bridges are not directly accessible)
+- River crossing detection: Uses Brisbane City Council service catchment boundaries; paths that exit and re-enter the catchment are assumed to cross the river

 **Rationale for 800m rail/busway catchments:**
 - International PTAL methodologies use 800-960m for rail (London: 960m, Melbourne: 800m, Auckland: 800m)
 - Brisbane development guidelines recognise 800m station catchments for Transit-Oriented Development
 - Research demonstrates passengers walk approximately twice as far for high-quality service
 - Rail and busway represent permanent infrastructure worth walking to
-- This methodology uses 800m (not 960m) to account for Brisbane’s subtropical climate
+- This methodology uses 800m (not 960m) to account for Brisbane's subtropical climate
-- Network distance calculation (not straight-line) adds further conservatism
+- Network distance multiplier (1.3×) adds further conservatism
 - Hard cutoff at 801m means locations just beyond the catchment receive no credit

 **Rationale for CityCat 800m catchment:**